howonlee/mertonon/essays/value.md

-# Towards a Pure-Computational Theory of Value - Mark I, pre-alpha
+# Towards a Pure-Computational Theory of Value - version 0.0.1-pre-alpha

+(nb: versioning in the essays is not the versioning of the program)

 Outline